Verapamil HCl 60 mg Slow Release Capsules

 Drug Interactions

-Verapamil HCl 60 mg Slow Release Capsules may interact with other medications, supplements, or herbs you may be taking.
-It is important to tell your doctor about all other medications you use, including vitamins and herbs.
-Do not stop using any medications without first talking to your doctor.
+These capsules may interact with other medications, supplements, or herbs you may be taking.
+It is crucial to inform your doctor about all other medications you use, including vitamins and herbs.
+You should not stop using any medications without first consulting your doctor.

-Verapamil HCl 60 mg Slow Release Capsules may cause side effects, including dizziness, headache, nausea, and fatigue.
-If you experience any of these side effects, contact your doctor immediately.
+These capsules may cause side effects, including dizziness, headache, nausea, and fatigue.
+If you experience any of these side effects, it is important to contact your doctor immediately.

 How Does it Work

-Verapamil HCl 60 mg Slow Release Capsules may cause side effects such as dizziness, lightheadedness, nausea, and headache.
-If you experience any of these side effects, contact your doctor.
-It is important to tell your doctor about any other medications you are taking, including over-the-counter medications, vitamins, and herbal supplements.
+Some patients may experience side effects such as dizziness, lightheadedness, nausea, and headache.
+If you experience any of these or other side effects, it is important to contact your doctor immediately.
+Additionally, it is essential to inform your doctor about any other medications, vitamins, or herbal supplements you are currently taking, as these may interact with Verapamil.

 Other Uses